-Short term owners followed one upon another until 1784, when the property was purchased by Anne Doane, who one month later married David Stoddard Greenough and then occupied the House.
-Four generations of their descendants lived in the House until 1924, when the House and the small surviving plot of land on which it stands was purchased by the Jamaica Plain Tuesday Club, who saved it from demolition.
+Short-term owners followed one upon another until 1784, when the property was purchased by Anne Doane, who one month later married David Stoddard Greenough and then occupied the House.
+Four generations of their descendants lived in the House until 1924, when the House and the small surviving plot of land on which it stands was purchased by the Jamaica Plain Tuesday Club, saving it from demolition.

 In the 140 years of Greenough occupancy, the House naturally underwent changes, some small, some quite significant.
 Its checkered history during the Revolution set a pattern of change; a slow, organic process of alteration, improvement, removal, and reinvention.

-Somewhere along in the second quarter of the nineteenth century, Greek revival elements began to appear.
-These included a number of mantels and fireplace surrounds, notably those in the Dining Room and South East Room, where the brilliant faux-marble painted walls are very likely an innovation of the same period.
-On the west front, the Greenoughs added a broad porch of ionic columns, a hospitable space whose gracefulness tempered the massive dignity of the House itself, until its removal in the 1950’s.
+Sometime in the second quarter of the nineteenth century, Greek Revival elements began to appear.
+These included a number of mantels and fireplace surrounds, notably those in the Dining Room and Southeast Room, where the brilliant faux-marble painted walls are very likely an innovation of the same period.
+On the west front, the Greenoughs added a broad porch of ionic columns, a hospitable space whose gracefulness tempered the massive dignity of the House itself, until its removal in the 1950s.

 Another spate of changes and improvements occurred around 1900.
-For the first time, the House received indoor plumbing, in the form of the charming Edwardian period bathroom on the second floor.
-The adjacent Northeast bedroom was enlarged, while on the first floor, several rooms received new hardwood floors with ornamental parquetry, and the Greek revival mantel in the Southeast Room was enriched with Arts and Crafts tiles.
-The kitchen, where the gigantic original fireplace is still largely visible, was brought up to date with a handsome, state-of-the-art, cast iron oven and stove.
+For the first time, the House had indoor plumbing, in the form of the charming Edwardian-period bathroom on the second floor.
+The adjacent Northeast bedroom was enlarged, while on the first floor, several rooms received new hardwood floors with ornamental parquetry, and the Greek Revival mantel in the Southeast Room was enriched with Arts and Crafts tiles.
+The kitchen, where the gigantic original fireplace is still largely visible, was brought up to date with a handsome, state-of-the-art cast iron oven and stove.

 In 1924, the House took on a new and different life.
 Threatened with certain demolition when the then head of the Greenough dynasty decided to sell the family home, the House was saved by the resolute action of the Jamaica Plain Tuesday Club.
 The members, all women in those days, were following the pious example of earlier ladies’ associations, which had saved and begun to restore such historic sites as Mount Vernon and Monticello.
 Historic preservation was a simple and immediate act, saving what there was and doing your best to restore the site to something approximating its original condition.

 More subtly, the tenure of the Club has reflected the changes that have taken place in historic preservation itself.
 Now a complex intellectual discipline, preservation has access to technologies that unveil more and more of the past, yet at the same time has goals and standards that are increasingly onerous and demanding.
-The Club has taken up the challenge posed by this new mode of caring for the past and, like the House itself, the Club and its mission continue to evolve from within an organic pattern of renewal and enrichment.
+The Club has taken up the challenge posed by this new mode of caring for the past.